Apple’s ‘Mythic Quest’ can’t find enough funny in its video-game industry sitcom

 At present, Mythic Quest is, unfortunately, an example of art flowing downstream from corporate desire.
 Ubisoft wanted a show about gaming, and Apple TV Plus wanted to continue establishing itself as a real network (and promote gaming given its relatively new Apple Arcade service, which includes the Ubisoft game Rayman Mini), so therefore this show exists.
 All shows are referred to as “content” now, but some of them hew a bit more closely to show-shaped products designed to attract people to a platform than others—and unfortunately, Mythic Quest is one of them.
 It’s hard not to think that if McElhenney, Day, and Ganz were all hardcore gamers who had organically decided to explore the comedy of this world, the jokes would be a bit punchier.

-There is so much promise here though—I didn’t even mention F. Murray Friggin’ Abraham as a failed George R.R.
+There is so much promise here though—I didn’t even mention F. Murray friggin’ Abraham as a failed George R.R.
 Martin-type story guru for the game—that I’m hoping Mythic Quest gets renewed.
-Like a lot of games, a little fine-tuning and upgrading should give these characters some more notes to play as they interact more with each other and develop.
+Like a lot of games, a little fine-tuning and upgrading should give these characters some more notes to play as they interact more with each other and develop beyond the beta test stage.

 Perhaps version 2.0 next year will be this show’s leap from the original Mario Brothers to Super Mario Brothers.
+(Wish I had Ubisoft to consult for a more current reference.)